 4).
 Dry Your Ektorp Sofa Covers

 This is a two-step process.
 First, I run mine through the dryer…

 **DO NOT USE HEAT in the dryer!
 I repeat: do not put the dryer on any setting with heat!!**

-Just like with the washing phase, you’ll need to dry in batches so your machine is not overstuffed.
+Similar to the washing phase, you’ll need to dry in batches so your machine isn’t overstuffed.
 After running the cushions on air fluff for about an hour, I let them hang on my drying rack until they are completely dry.